Please contact a GDA agent for information.

 Click on the topic name to see other speakers tagged with this topic.

-Leslie Morgan Steiner NYT Best-Selling Author, Columnist for The Washington Post, Corporate Executive, Domestic Violence Survivor
+Leslie Morgan Steiner NYT best-selling author, Columnist for The Washington Post, Former Corporate Executive and Domestic Violence Survivor.

 Like my dangerous ex-husband, Porter is a well-connected Ivy League graduate.
 He graduated from Harvard University a year ahead of Trump’s son-in-law Jared Kushner, became a Rhodes scholar, is a member of the Mormon church and the son of a man who worked for President George H.W.
 Bush.